 Science is, without a doubt, the best methodology available to humankind to figure out how the world works.
 Every piece of research done within the framework of science goes through several rounds of reviews by other experts.
-This is done to ensure that all of the work has been done in objective manner with no bias.
+This is done to ensure that all of the work has been done in an objective manner with no bias.
 Researchers who don’t follow the rules dictated by the modern scientific method quickly lose their reputation and become unemployable within their industry.

 This, however, doesn’t mean that every scientific research is completely objective.
 And I am not even talking about outright scientific fraud, such as debunked research that concluded that vaccines cause Autism.
 There are instances where researchers follow all the prescribed rules, but what they present to the public is not how things are in reality.
-At best, such manipulations of scientific principles does not help anyone outside of the team that did the research.
-At worst, it can actually reinforce unhelpful beliefs in the society and reduce quality of people’s lives.
+At best, such manipulations of scientific principles do not help anyone outside of the team that did the research.
+At worst, it can actually reinforce unhelpful beliefs in society and reduce the quality of people’s lives.